petebachant/boom/README.md

 ## Contributing

 We welcome contributions!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) (TBD) file for more information.
-We rely on GitHub issues to track bugs and feature requests.
-If you have a bug or a feature request, please open an issue.
+We rely on [GitHub issues](https://github.com/boom-astro/boom/issues) to track bugs and feature requests.

 ## Implementation details: